 Depending on the layout of your setting, it may be helpful to take steps to avoid other children freely joining in with this activity.

-Ideally this should be a child-led activity, so have the food laid out on the table and allow them to try things on their own initiative.
+Ideally this should be a child-led activity, so have the food laid out on the table and support them to try things on their own initiative.
 However, depending on your assessment of the children involved, alternative methods could include arranging plates for every child with each of the food options on, or having the food ready for you to serve to each child in turn.

 If you’re doing this activity with a mix of ages, consider asking the older children to serve the younger ones.